LiveNathan/blog/_posts/power.md

 diligence.
 If something does go wrong, having a documented load calculation shows you followed proper procedures.
 Without it, you're exposed to liability, even if nothing bad has happened yet.

+-- We need link to this quote from the safety researcher

 This is part of why "normalization of deviance" is so problematic.
 Companies can run hundreds of successful shows without formal planning, but that doesn't change their legal obligation to have documented safety procedures.
 One safety researcher described it as "the gap between regulatory theory and on-site practice"—the rules exist, but many companies